Se habla español

 Pack a Kit for a Tire Blowout and Other Emergencies

-Before leaving home, ensure you carry emergency essentials and everything you need to change flat tires.
+Before leaving home, carry emergency essentials and everything you need to change flat tires.
 DMV.gov suggests preparing an emergency kit tailored to your environment and the time of year.
 The link provides a complete list, but here are the must-have basics:

 tire blowout